-i love pizza in all it’s forms. sure it’s traditionally topped with red sauce and gooey strands of cheezy goodness, but also layered with pesto instead, or no sauce at all. with this recipe i had the idea that rather than worrying about not only making a sauce but also a cheese substitute, i could make a combination of the two.
+I love pizza in all its forms.
+Sure it’s traditionally topped with red sauce and gooey strands of cheezy goodness, but it may get layered with pesto instead, or no sauce at all.
+With this recipe I had the idea that rather than worrying about not only making a sauce but also a figuring out a cheese substitute, I decided to make a combination of the two.

 1 1/2 tsp active yeast

 2 tbsp sugar